peter88213/nv_tlview/docs/template/README.md

 ## License

-This is Open Source software, and the *nv_plugin* plugnv_tlviewensed under GPLv3.
-See the [GNU General Public License website](https://www.gnu.org/licenses/gpl-3.0.en.html) for more details, or consult the [LICENSE](https://github.com/peter88213/nv_plugin/blob/nv_tlviewNSE) file.
+This is Open Source software, and the *nv_tlview* plugin is licensed under GPLv3.
+See the [GNU General Public License website](https://www.gnu.org/licenses/gpl-3.0.en.html) for more details, or consult the [LICENSE](https://github.com/peter88213/nv_tlview/blob/main/LICENSE) file.